 Make sure you watch the how-to video here:

 The easiest way to do this is to draw them on and fold the paper in half and cut with scissors.
-Feel free to use this template for your crackers, just print it out to size and you are all set.
+Feel free to use download our template for your crackers, just print it out to size and you are all set.
 The secret is to make sure your tube is just slightly smaller than the centre of the paper.
+Cut our the diamond with a craft knife.

-Then you can accessorise your homemade Christmas crackers as you chose.
+Then you can accessorise and have fun decorating your homemade Christmas crackers as you chose.
 We used some festive ribbon and also some small tags that we had made from air drying clay.

 I made Christmas crackers with two different papers so we could tell which ones were for the children.